Rent-My-Tent/Rent-My-Tent/README.md

   - No easy way to buy or sell second hand tents.
 * What is your product's value proposition?
   - Give your tent a new lease of life
+  - Tents are for life, not just festivals!
   - Keeping your tent under the stars
   - Pass on your tent
   - Pay it forward, with a tent!